Below are some brief definitions of terms you may encounter if you are dealing with probate or trust real estate or inheritance

 The person (testatrix can be used as the female term) who signs the will that disposes of his/her property.

-A form of revocable trust, usually a bank account that allows for the distribution to the beneficiary upon the death of the trustee without the need for probate of the asset.
+A form of a revocable trust, usually a bank account that allows for the distribution to the beneficiary upon the death of the trustee without the need for probate of the asset.

-A legal title to property held by one party (Trustee) for the benefit of another party (Beneficiary).
+A legal title to property held by one party (trustee) for the benefit of another party (Beneficiary).